 Our treatment focuses on the whole child in every context, including family, social relationships and school.
 And while medication can be helpful for children and adolescents with mental health challenges, Dr. Martin emphasizes that “it’s only part of the picture.”
 The Child Study Center offers extensive resources and expertise that can be helpful in providing the supports a child needs in other parts of life, such as for learning disabilities, anger, or relationship difficulties.

 Yale Medicine is also known for expertise in many childhood mental health disorders.
-Working in close partnership with Yale New Haven Hospital, the Child Study Center operates several specialized clinics for children and adolescents with mental-health challenges, including one for anxiety and another providing care for ADHD, OCD, and Tourette’s syndrome.
+Working in close partnership with Yale New Haven Hospital, the Child Study Center operates several specialized clinics for children and adolescents with mental-health challenges.
+These include one for anxiety and another providing care for ADHD, OCD, and Tourette’s syndrome.
 “These are well-established, highly research-driven clinics, known for providing excellent care, including medication management, to children and their families,” Dr. Martin says.